 Cons

-• Quick-Adjust mechanism adds $50 to the price
+• Quick-Adjust upgrade adds $50 to the price

 Check Price on Amazon →

-You get two mechanism choices.
+Two mechanism choices.
 The economy mechanism uses a single knob for height and tilt adjustment — functional but fiddly.
 The Quick-Adjust upgrade ($50 extra) adds lift-and-release height adjustment and a tilt angle dial.
-The Quick-Adjust is worth it.
-Wrestling with a knob every time you switch from sitting to standing gets old fast.
+If you switch between sitting and standing multiple times per day, the Quick-Adjust is worth it.
+Wrestling with a knob every time you change positions gets old fast.

 Who should buy this: Anyone who wants a large, stable platform without spending $300+.
-The 27-inch width is the best in this roundup and the 15-year warranty gives it premium-tier reliability.
+The 27-inch width is the best in this roundup and the 15-year warranty gives it premium-tier reliability at a mid-range price.

 Who should skip this: If your desk depth is under 24 inches, even the short 11-inch track might be tight.
 Measure before ordering.